KittenBot/learn-kittenbot/docs/sugar/Sugar Cube - Infrared Tracking.md

 ---

-Connect the 3PIN terminal wire to P1 of Robotbit Edu.`<br />`Turn on the Robotbit power supply and you can see the red light at the bottom of the LED module light up (indicating that the module is powered normally)`<br />`
+Connect the 3PIN terminal wire to P1 of Robotbit Edu.
+Turn on the Robotbit power supply and you can see the red light at the bottom of the LED module light up (indicating that the module is powered normally)

 ![tracker.png](https://learn.kittenbot.cn/2024md_pic/1623396977794-e8bd1c93-eb47-47e3-8e1c-b42561ae9473.png)

 ## Programming